rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: I would not say it's a de-facto standard.

 YK: I made a strong claim.
 Let me jump to the punch-line.
 There are specific details we can extract from JodaTime.
-I agree that we could make it in some senses like that...
-Stage-1 seems fine is what I'm saying...
+I agree that we could make it in some senses like that... stage 1 seems fine is what I'm saying...

 BT: The point that I want to make more clear is that we would all like there to be a small `Date` object that would function as the kernel of date-innovation, but I'm not convinced that's possible.